How to Engage with the Curriculum

 Feedback

 This curriculum is currently in beta and we are trialling facilitated courses based on the material, so feedback now is especially valuable to us.
 At the end of each section, you will see a link to a short 5-10min feedback form.
 If you would like to leave feedback, please do so as close to finishing a section as possible.
-There is also a feedback form at the end of the curriculum for leaving your overall impression.
+There is also a feedback form at the end of the curriculum for sharing your overall impression.

 Tooltip Text